 Chucuito, Aramu Muru & Juli Day Trip

-At the indicated time, we'll pick you up from your hotel in Puno to begin our excursion to Chucuito, Aramu Muru, and Juli.
+At the indicated time, we'll pick you up from your hotel in Puno and begin an excursion to Chucuito, Aramu Muru, and Juli, towns known for their history.

-Our first stop will be Chucuito, a town overlooking Lake Titicaca known for its archaeological wealth, where we will visit its iconic Temple of Fertility.
+Our first stop will be in Chucuito, situated on a hill overlooking Lake Titicaca.
+Here, we'll visit significant sites, including the Temple of Fertility.

-We will continue to Chullpas de Molloco, extraordinary pre-Columbian constructions.
-We will explore their purpose and unique rounded shape.
+Next, we will proceed to the Chullpas de Molloco, where these ancient pre-Columbian constructions can be observed.
+We will discuss their purpose and unique rounded shape.

-The tour takes us to Aramu Muru, known as the Gate of the Gods, a legendary site believed to be a future gateway for deities, where we will learn about its ancient stone portal.
+The tour will continue to Aramu Muru, known as the Gate of the Gods, a site linked to ancient legends about deities and stone portals.

-Afterward, we'll stop at a local restaurant for lunch at your leisure.
-We will return to your hotel in Puno, arriving nine hours after our departure.
+Afterward, we will have a chance for lunch at your leisure at a local restaurant.
+We will return to your hotel in Puno, arriving nine hours after departure.

 Included